cap-js/docs/node.js/outbox.md

 ## Overview

 Often, remote operations should be delayed until the main transaction succeeded.
-Otherwise they're also triggered in case of a rollback.
+Otherwise, the remote operations are also triggered in case of a rollback.
 To enable this, an outbox can be used to defer remote operations until the success of the current transaction.

 Every CAP service can be _outboxed_, that means event dispatching becomes _asynchronous_.